 - Whether age-related cataract symptoms are also present

-If an eye doctor recommends surgery, the surgical cataract extraction of a cataract formed by trauma is less complicated than cases where aging factors are also present.
+If an eye doctor recommends surgery, the surgical cataract extraction of a cataract formed by trauma is less complicated than in cases where aging factors are also present.

 If you have had a traumatic injury to your eye, contact your eye doctor immediately for treatment and to help prevent further damage.